A Review of Software for Designing and Operating Quantum Networks: Software for Designing Quantum Networks

 Other quantum network simulators have also emerged with more specific objectives and technical approaches.
 QuNetSim~\cite{qunetsim} is a quantum network simulator that assumes a packet-based quantum internet and focuses on high-level functionalities, such as routing.
-SimQN~\cite{simqn} is a discrete-event-based network simulation platform for quantum network protocols that makes no assumptions of the network architecture.
+SimQN~\cite{simqn} is a discrete-event-based network simulation platform for quantum network protocols that makes no assumptions about the network architecture.
 QKDNetSim~\cite{dervisevic2024large} is a tool for testing novel QKD network management strategies.
 ReQuSim~\cite{wallnofer2024faithfully} is designed to be a faithful simulator of first-generation quantum repeaters.
 QUreed~\cite{2024qureed} is a physically accurate simulator for quantum network hardware components.
-Finally, it is worth mentioning three simulators from the industry: Aliro Simulator~\cite{aliro}, QNetLab~\cite{qnetlab}, and Q~Sim.
+Quditto~\cite{quditto} is an open-source platform that allows researchers to deploy digital twins of QKD network on classical compute hardware.
+It relies on NetSquid to simulate the quantum behavior of the network.
+Also worth mentioning are three simulators from industry: Aliro Simulator~\cite{aliro}, QNetLab~\cite{qnetlab}, and Q~Sim~\cite{qnetworkdesign}.
 Aliro Simulator is a versatile, modular quantum network simulator equipped to model all portions of a quantum network from the smallest optical components to the largest heterogeneous networks.
-QNetLab aims at developing quantum network simulations via a no-code approach, i.e., a drag and drop interface.
-Q~Sim~\cite{qnetworkdesign} is highly accurate simulator of large-scale quantum networks that comes with a variety of built-in protocols, but it is also extendable and capable of simulating custom protocols.
+QNetLab aims at developing quantum network simulations via a no-code approach, that is, a drag-and-drop interface.
+Q~Sim is a highly accurate simulator of large-scale quantum networks that comes with a variety of built-in protocols, but it is also extendable and capable of simulating custom protocols.